 Alabama Vehicle Power of Attorney (MVT 5-13)

-An Alabama motor vehicle power of attorney (Form MVT 5-13) is a single-page document that is completed and signed by the owner of a vehicle to give another individual (the “representative”) permission to handle tasks, such as selling, registering, or repairing the car.
-Alabama law does not require the taxpayer (owner of the car) to sign the document in the presence of a Notary Public.
-However, the taxpayer should consider notarization as it makes the form official.
-Notaries can be found online at eSign.com ($25) and in-person in government offices, libraries, post offices, and other buildings.
+An Alabama motor vehicle power of attorney form (MVT 5-13) is a concise legal document used by a vehicle owner to authorize another individual, the representative, to manage tasks such as selling, registering, or repairing the car.
+While Alabama law does not mandate the notarization of the document by the vehicle owner, obtaining a notary public’s signature lends credibility and formality to the form.
+Notary services can be accessed online through eSign.com, typically at a $25 fee, or in person at government offices, libraries, post offices, and other establishments.

 |Signing requirements: The state of Alabama requires the form to be signed by: 1) the taxpayer(s), and 2) the representative (also known as the “appointee”).|